-Dividend Policy

-We have never declared or paid any cash dividends and have no plan to declare or pay any dividends on our Ordinary Shares in the foreseeable future.
-We currently intend to retain any earnings for future operations and expansion

-Risk factors

-Investing in our securities involves a high degree of risk.
-See "Risk Factors" beginning on page 9 of this prospectus for a description of certain of the risks you should consider before investing in our securities.

-Depository

-The Bank of New York Mellon

-Nasdaq Capital Market symbol

-"SVRE"

-Tel Aviv Stock Exchange symbol

-"SVRE"

-The number of Ordinary Shares to be outstanding after this offering is based on 99,739,786 ordinary shares outstanding as of July 25, 2024.
-The number of Ordinary Shares referred to above to be outstanding after this offering and, unless otherwise indicated, the other information in this prospectus, excludes as of such date:

-- 1,741,355 ordinary shares issuable upon exercise of options outstanding under the Saverone 2014 Ltd. 2015 Share Incentive Plan, or the 2015 Plan, at a weighted average exercise price of NIS 5.70 (approximately \$1.52) per share; - 630,000 restricted ordinary shares units outstanding under the 2015 Plan; - 3,358,645 ordinary shares reserved for future issuance under our 2015 Plan; - 16,383,410 ordinary shares issuable upon the exercise of warrants sold in our initial public offering, or IPO, in the United States in June 2022; and - 787,550 ordinary shares issuable upon the exercise of warrants granted to the underwriters in connection with our IPO in the United States in June 2022.
+Dividend Policy We have never declared or paid any cash dividends and have no plan to declare or pay any dividends on our Ordinary Shares in the foreseeable future.
+We currently intend to retain any earnings for future operations and expansion Risk factors Investing in our securities involves a high degree of risk.
+See "Risk Factors" beginning on page 10 of this prospectus for a description of certain of the risks you should consider before investing in our securities.
+Depository The Bank of New York Mellon Nasdaq Capital Market symbol "SVRE" Tel Aviv Stock Exchange symbol "SVRE" The number of Ordinary Shares to be outstanding after this offering is based on 9,769,904,346 Ordinary Shares outstanding as of December 12, 2025.
+The number of Ordinary Shares referred to above to be outstanding after this offering and, unless otherwise indicated, the other information in this prospectus, excludes as of such date: • 1,517,666 Ordinary Shares issuable upon exercise of options outstanding under the SaverOne 2014 Ltd. 2015 Share Incentive Plan, or the 2015 Plan, at a weighted average exercise price of NIS 6.03 (approximately \$1.82) per share; • 202,500 restricted Ordinary Shares units outstanding under the 2015 Plan; • 3,528,959 Ordinary Shares reserved for future issuance under our 2015 Plan; • 16,383,410 Ordinary Shares issuable upon the exercise of warrants sold in our initial public offering, or IPO, in the United States in June 2022; and • 787,550 Ordinary Shares issuable upon the exercise of warrants granted to the underwriters in connection with our IPO in the United States in June 2022. • 390,857,940 Ordinary Shares issuable upon exercise of Investor Warrants granted to the investors on January 30, 2025 in the Private Placement Offering. • 13,680,000 ordinary shares issuable upon exercise of Placement Warrants dated January 30, 2025.
 Unless otherwise indicated, all information contained in this prospectus assumes or gives effect to no exercise of the options and warrants, as described above.

-ea0209982-f1_saverone.htm Form Type: F-1 Page 15 Edgar Agents LLC SaverOne 2014 Ltd. 07/26/2024 06:55 AM